sailthru/relay.mesos/README.md

 When auto-scaling long-running processes, you may need to set the
 ```--relay_delay```  (ie. min num seconds between warmer / cooler calls)
 to a number larger than the default value of 1 second.
+Also, if you
+find that the long-running process is already mesos-aware (ie running
+via Marathon), it might make it more sense for you to use
+[Relay](http://www.github.com/sailthru/relay) rather than Relay.Mesos.

 Configuration Options: